 I did not have a timetable for the ferry but had read it ran every hour so figured worse case I would not wait too long.
 Well I arrived and could see the ferry sailing out of the harbour then found out middle of the day is two hour gap.
 Ha-ha all I could do was laugh, that’s the way things go sometimes.

 The crossing went smooth same as the previous one and I still managed to get into Beppu before dark by using the expressway.

 Day 4 route here. (not including Kyushu expressway) I started day five with a trip to hell.
 Beppu Hell that is, the hot steam pools that are a big tourist attraction.
 I avoid things like this mostly but I was passing by just as they were opening the gates and before the hordes of tour buses had arrived so I decided to pop in.

 The first time I rode in Japan I stayed at a rider lodge near Nagano and the owner had a photo of a bridge in Kyushu with water coming out the sides.
 I had forgotten about it then today riding along I saw a sign with a pictogram of this bridge so I immediately decided to try find it.
 A couple of wrong turns sent me all over the countryside before I eventually found it.
-I am not sure if it is a bridge or an ancient aqueduct but anyway it seems now they only release some water on weekends so alas I was not able to view it in action as per below on right.
+I am not sure if it is a bridge or an ancient aqueduct but anyway it seems now they only release some water on weekends so alas I was not able to view it in action.

 I cut back across to my intended route via a minor road that was one lane sealed however as is the case in Japan roads often get narrow and this one became a real track in some parts before emerging from a tunnel remote in the mountains.
 I stopped near the tunnel to take a photo and without thinking just eased off the tar but then the weight of this bike made it sink and I very nearly dropped it, only a super human effort knowing I would be stranded saved it from going over.
 Such a heavy bike.